Frequently Asked Questions about the Professional Operational Risk Manager Designation

 A. There are several resources available to ORM Designation candidates that are available directly from PRMIA.

-The PRMIA Operational Risk Management Handbook forms the basis for the ORM Certificate program exam.
+The PRMIA Risk Management Frameworks and Practices for Operational Risk Management Handbook forms the basis for the ORM Certificate program exam.
 It provides foundational knowledge in operational risk and is developed to help prepare individuals for the certificate exam.

-Current practicing Operational Risk Managers should be familiar with the concepts addressed in the PRMIA Operational Risk Management Handbook.
+Current practicing Operational Risk Managers should be familiar with the concepts addressed in the PRMIA Risk Management Frameworks and Practices for Operational Risk Management Handbook.
 This resource is made available as a reference source for current candidates, should current candidates need a refresher on the foundations of Operational Risk Management.

-Access to the handbook is granted only to those individuals who pay the ORM Designation program fee.
+Access to the book is granted only to those individuals who pay the ORM Designation program fee.

-If you have paid the program fee, to view the handbook,
+If you have paid the program fee, to view the book,

-Q. How do I access externally courses materials?
+Q. How do I access external courses materials?

 A. There are several resources available from other publishing organizations.
 The ORM Designation reading list provides the book title, author, publisher, and ISBN to allow candidates to locate the resources and purchase from their bookseller resource.